-When shopping for a case, you should try to find one designed specifically for the MacBook Pro rather than a generic case designed for use with any computer within a size range.
+When looking for a case, you should try to find one designed specifically for the MacBook Pro rather than a generic case designed for use with any computer within a size range.
 A case designed specifically for your model will fit snugly and offer better protection.

 A third consideration is the level of personalization a case offers.
 Some cases are made so you can decorate them, draw on them and use them as an expression of your individuality and creativity.

 Another popular style of case is a sleeve.
-Sleeve cases offer protection but at the cost of convenience, since a sleeve only protects your MacBook Pro when the computer is inside it and not in use.
+Sleeve cases offer protection but at the cost of convenience since a sleeve only protects your MacBook Pro when the computer is inside it and not in use.
 To use the computer, you have to take it out of the sleeve.
 Sleeves come in a variety of styles, including slim portfolio sleeves that look professional and are designed to be used alone.
 Others are designed to be slipped inside a computer bag, such as a backpack or messenger bag, offering an additional layer of protection.
 This is a good option for when you want maximum protection while in transit but will be using your computer in a relatively safe environment.

 Prices for MacBook Pro cases vary almost as much as the cases themselves, depending on materials, design and extras included.

-Inexpensive: Entry-level cases will range in price from $10 to $20.
+Entry-level cases will range in price from $10 to $20.
 These cases will be basic snap-on or sleeve-style cases.
 With a little effort, you can find a snap-on case in this price range that includes the keyboard and screen protectors.

-Mid-range: In mid-range cases, you’ll start seeing improved materials, construction and protection.
+In mid-range cases, you’ll start seeing improved materials, construction and protection.
 Sleeves may incorporate leather rather than cloth or neoprene, and snap-on cases will be made from higher-end materials that offer better protection and shock absorption.
 Cases in this class range from $20 to $75.

-Expensive: Cases in this class are made from premium materials and offer the very best in looks and function.
+Cases in this class are made from premium materials and offer the very best in looks and function.
 Stylish cases in this category are made from the finest leather, fit for any boardroom or professional environment.
 Cases designed primarily for protection take it to the next level, offering military-grade drop and impact protection.
 Expect to pay anywhere from $75 to $200 for cases in this group.

 There are small differences from one generation of MacBook Pro to another that can affect whether a case will fit.
-Many case manufacturer’s will list the model number the case is designed for.
+Many case manufacturers will list the model number the case is designed for.
 You can find this model number on the bottom of your MacBook Pro’s enclosure, near the hinge.

 If you want a case that protects your computer when you’re using it, such as a snap-on, try to find one that has plenty of ventilation slots.
 If your MacBook gets too hot, it will throttle, or slow down, the central processing unit (CPU).
 Over time, excessive heat can damage your battery and other internal components.
 A case with ventilation slots will help dissipate heat rather than trap it.

 If you’re worried about someone stealing your MacBook Pro, consider a snap-on case that is opaque and hides the Apple logo.
-While there’s plenty of other ways to tell if a computer is a Mac, hiding the Apple logo will at least make it harder to discern for a passerby.
+While there are plenty of other ways to tell if a computer is a Mac, hiding the Apple logo will at least make it harder to discern for a passerby.

 Some cases have a built-in stand that elevates the back of the MacBook Pro by an inch or two.
 This helps with ventilation, and it also improves ergonomics by giving you additional viewing angles.